Progressive Cat Management

 Stakeholders & Project Partners

 PetRescue is proud to be part of this landmark research, and we are calling on all those concerned with making Australia a safer, happier place for both cats and humans, to join us in making this groundbreaking research a reality.

 As the first phase of this trial gains momentum, there is an opportunity for you, as a cat-lover, to be a part of something unique, and help bring change on a systemic level.

-As we're nearing the goal of desexing at least 100 cats by the start of 2021, we're inviting funding partners and donors to support this research and take the first step towards a better future for cats and those who care for them.
+We're inviting funding partners and donors to support this trial and to take the first step towards a better future for cats and those who care for them.
 Get in touch with the Australian Pet Welfare Foundation for more information.